pokeclicker/pokeclicker-wiki/data/Pokérus/overview.md

 EV modifier | Method
 :--- | ---:
 0x | Base wanderer
+2x | Obtained Pokémon is a Shadow Pokémon
 3x | Pokémon is encountered and captured as a Dungeon Pokémon 5x | Obtained Pokémon is Shiny.
 5x | Pokémon is obtained using a Repeatball